bobabots253/bobadocs/docs/construction/tools/fasteners.md

 Bolts are not used often here in robotics.
 You can read more about them here.

 ### Locknuts
-Read about them in teh linked doc.
+Read about them in the linked doc.
 There's not much to say about this.

 ### Nuts
 Only use the wrench to grip nuts and bolts.

 ### Washer
-Washers should be used with screws, bolts, and nuts to prevent loosing and to distribute the weight between the washer and screws, bolts, or nuts over a larger area.
+Washers should be used with screws, bolts, and nuts to prevent loosening and to distribute the weight between the washer and screws, bolts, or nuts over a larger area.

 ### Spacers
 Spacers come in different sizes (1/8", 1/4", 2", etc.).
 Acetal Hex Spacers are used to maintain space between components.